invisibleXML/ixml/misc/pragmas.md

 Desiderata:

 * Ideally, the result of evaluating the fallback expression should be a useful and meaningful result, but this is more a matter for the individual writing a grammar than for this proposal.
 The desideratum for a pragmas proposal is to make it easy (or at least not unnecessarily hard) to write useful fallbacks.

 * It should ideally be possible to specify pragmas as annotations applying to a symbol, a rule, or a grammar as a whole, and it should be possible to know which is which.
 It is not required that the distinction be a syntactic one, however, since it can also be expressed by the semantics of the particular pragma.

+* It should ideally be possible for processors to generate the XML representation of an ixml grammar containing pragmas, even if they do not understand the pragmas contained.
+And conversely it should ideally be possible for processors to write out the ixml form of an XML grammar containing pragmas, even if the processor does not understand the pragmas appearing in the grammar.

 ## Design questions